Vyral/bryan-colemere-recruiting/_drafts/the-importance-of-having-a-lead-follow-up-system.md

 {% include youtube.html %}

-If you haven’t implemented a lead follow-up system into your real estate business, you’re doing yourself a disservice.
+<center>If you haven’t implemented a lead follow-up system into your real estate business, you’re doing yourself a disservice.</center>

 Over the last 66 years that our team has been in business, we’ve developed a powerful set of systems that enable us to thrive; and, now, we’d like to pass some of that wisdom on to you.